dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 #### Dining Halls

   <p className="text">	At both Covel and DeNeve, 70% of food waste is edible.
 Feast is even more wasteful; 90% of its waste still edible.
 This may seem like a lot, but the average American isn't much better.
-According to a 2017 Natural Resources Defense Council report https://www.nrdc.org/sites/default/files/food-waste-city-level-report.pdf, the average American’s food waste is 68% edible.
+According to a <a href="https://www.nrdc.org/sites/default/files/food-waste-city-level-report.pdf">2017 Natural Resources Defense Council report</a>, the average American’s food waste is 68% edible.
 That doesn't excuse UCLA students from wasting so much food though.
 We have full control over how much food we take and eat and are constantly reminded of the Zero Food Waste by 2020 initiative when we return our plates.
 We have already normalized not taking trays, now it's time to normalize not wasting food.</p>

 #### The Hill